ng-Classic/ng-classic/aio/content/guide/forms.md

 ## Track form states

-Angular Classicapplies the `ng-submitted` class to `form` elements after the form has been submitted.
+Angular Classic applies the `ng-submitted` class to `form` elements after the form has been submitted.
 This class can be used to change the form's style after it has been submitted.

 ## Track control states

 Adding the `NgModel` directive to a control adds class names to the control that describe its state.
 These classes can be used to change a control's style based on its state.

-The following table describes the class names that Angular Classicapplies based on the control's state.
+The following table describes the class names that Angular Classic applies based on the control's state.

 | States                           | Class if true | Class if false |
 |:---                              |:---           |:---            |